zenjen-devs/zenjen-devs.github.io/index.md

 ---

-### Published on Springer Digital Library: Investigating End-user Acceptance of Last-mile Delivery by Autonomous Vehicles in the United States
+### <i>Published on Springer Digital Library</i>: Investigating End-user Acceptance of Last-mile Delivery by Autonomous Vehicles in the United States

 Co-author.
 Contributed as student data scientist in completion of Structural Equation Modeling course in Spring 2022 at NYU.